HackYourFuture/databases/Week3/README.md

 | 456         | San        | Zhang   | (555) 403-1659 Ext.
 53; 182-929-2929 |
 | 789         | John       | Doe     | 555-808-9633                         |

 This table violates rule 1 because the column for telephone numbers has multiple values.
 The easiest way to fix this is to have two separate phone columns: one for landline and one for mobile.
+If multiple mobile telephone numbers are used then creating a new table with a foreign key refering to `customerId` would be required for 1NF.

 #### 2nd normal form (2NF)